acoli-repo/AURIS/README.md

 	- **IN PROGRESS** for Italian, using [UD 2.5 ISDT model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131)
 - `make update-discourse_pre` seems to be blocked occasionally, esp., for longer files.
 When building new files for `ready-for-annotation`, these must be manually (timeout is implemented, but doesn't seem to grasp) terminated.
 As a possible workaround, start multiple `make update-discourse_pre` (resp. `make update`, etc.) threads shortly one after another.
 They are set up in a way that they don't overwrite each other's output, but skip files into which another instance is already writing into.
 - Current setup was developed under and tested within Ubuntu 22.04L.

+## For corpus maintainers

+For tracking annotation progress, you can get aggregate statistics about the status of the `team` annotation my calling `make stats`.
+This will update [stats.md](stats.md).
+Texts are ranked by (approximate) maturity of annotations and cross-linguistic coverage.

+More fine-grained information is available on the command line with `make plain_stats`, which allows filtering for annotations, languages or annotators using standard shell tools such as `grep` and `cut`.

+Both scripts only evaluate the folder structure under `annotators/team`.

 ## Known Issues